jcolag/entropy-arbitrage/2022-08-04-big-goodbye.md

 I imagine that they wanted to go for a joke that, in the future, even the British will get excited about baseball.
 Or not.

-As I write this, with four years left on the episode's timeline, DiMaggio's record still stands---with [Pete Rose](https://en.wikipedia.org/wiki/Pete_Rose) coming the closest in 1978---and nobody organizing the London Kings.
+As I write this, with four years left on the episode's timeline, DiMaggio's record still stands---with {% wiki Pete_Rose|Pete Rose|en %} coming the closest in 1978---and nobody organizing the London Kings.

  > **PICARD**: No he's not.
 He's...umm, he's from South America.
  >